lgensinger/activity-calendar/README.md

-# Packed Circles
+# Activity Calendar

-ES6 d3.js packed circles visualization.
+ES6 d3.js activity calendar visualization.

 ## Style

 Style is expected to be addressed via css.
-The top-level svg is assigned a class `lgv-packed-circles`.
+The top-level svg is assigned a class `lgv-activity-calendar`.
 Any style not met by the visualization module is expected to be added by the importing component.

 ## Environment Variables